Derivation of the deformed Heisenberg algebra from discrete spacetime

-Since the leading contribution of the high-energy momentum can be obtained by neglecting the effect of nearby hopping terms, we can write it as a sum of the low-energy momentum, and a correction term to it.
-So, we represent the corrections to the low energy momentum as $\Delta p$, then we can express the high energy momentum $\boldsymbol{p}$ as $\boldsymbol{P}= \boldsymbol{p}+ \Delta \boldsymbol{p}$.
+Since the leading contribution of the high-energy momentum can be obtained by neglecting the effect of lattice hopping terms other than that of the nearest lattice sites, we can write it as a sum of the low-energy momentum, and a correction term to it.
+We thus represent the corrections to the low energy momentum as $\Delta p$, expressing the high energy momentum $\boldsymbol{P}$ as $\boldsymbol{P}= \boldsymbol{p}+ \Delta \boldsymbol{p}$.
 We can now obtain the explicit expression for the correction term $\Delta p$ in terms of $p$ by observing that $ \Delta \boldsymbol{p} = (-\alpha \ p \ p_x, -\alpha \ p \ p_y). $ Now because of the symmetric expansion (isotropic transformation on $\boldsymbol{P}$) the rotational symmetry is preserved.
 The above transformations allow consistent identification of the high-energy generalized momentum as $P_i = p_i \left( 1 - a \ p\right), $ corresponding to the generalized canonical coordinates $X_{i}$ \cite{ALI2009497,DAS2010407}.
 The full $SO(2, 1)$ Lorentz symmetry is broken by virtue of the presence of $ {P_i P_j}/{P}$ term in the commutation relations.
-Thus the modified Dirac equation corresponding to this modified Dirac Hamiltonian is given by

-It is important to note that this is the modification to the Dirac equation has been obtained from phenomenological considerations in quantum gravity \cite{Das:2010zf, Pedram:2011zz}.
-Here, it is obtained due to the leading order Planckian corrections.
-This deformation indicates that this modification occurs in any system where a discrete structure, if we consider the corrections beyond the continuum approximation.
-The space is considered discrete in quantum gravity, and this discrete space is approximated by continuum Dirac structure at the leading order \cite{Das:2010zf, Pedram:2011zz}.
+Thus the modified Dirac equation corresponding to this modified Dirac Hamiltonian is given by $ \left[ - i \ \sigma_i \cdot \partial_i - \alpha \ \partial^{2}_{i} \right] \psi(\boldsymbol{r}) = E \psi(\boldsymbol{r}), $ where $\psi(\boldsymbol{r})$ is a two component spinor.
+It is important to note that identical modification to the Dirac equation has been obtained from phenomenological considerations in quantum gravity \cite{Das2010,Pedram2011}.
+Here, it is obtained due to the leading order Planckian corrections to the Dirac structure, modeling the discrete spacetime as a continuum at the leading order.
+This deformation indicates that this modification occurs in any system with a discrete structure, if we consider the corrections beyond the continuum approximation.
 The Planckian structure of quantum graphity is approximated by a continuum Dirac structure at the leading order.
-Thus, by going beyond the leading continuum approximation, we obtained a modification to the Dirac equation.
-Now having studied the next-to-nearest hopping and leading order contributions in quantum graphity, we can investigate the possible modification due to quantum graphity, beyond leading order corrections.
+Going beyond the continuum approximation, we obtained a modification to the Dirac equation.
+Now, having studied the next-to-nearest hopping and leading order contributions in quantum graphity, we can investigate the possible modification due to quantum graphity, beyond leading order corrections.\\